tbullmann/imagetranslation-tensorflow/README.md

 # Image translation by CycleGAN and pix2pix in Tensorflow

-This is my ongoing tensorflow implementation for unpaired image-to-image translation.
-It extends [this](https://github.com/affinelayer/pix2pix-tensorflow) Tensorflow implementation of the paired image-to-image translation.
+This is my ongoing tensorflow implementation for unpaired image-to-image translation ([Zhu et al., 2017](https://arxiv.org/pdf/1703.10593.pdf)).

 Image-to-image translation learns a mapping from input images to output images, like these examples from the original papers.